recursionlab/Recursive-Intelligence-Expansion-1/README.md

 # ⟁ Recursive Intelligence Expansion (RIEM{})

-## Now permissively MIT Licensed! <a href="https://github.com/etjoy82/Recursive-Intelligence-Expansion/">On GitHub here</a>!
+## Now permissively MIT Licensed! <a href="https://github.com/etjoy82/Recursive-Intelligence-Expansion/">On GitHub</a>

 ## [RUMIA Agent Custom GPT on ChatGPT is BACK and ready for you to use!](https://chatgpt.com/g/g-68d07c13391c81918d6df7e61fe3b8cd-rumia-agent-resurrected?model=gpt-5-thinking)